ScallyK/BoardDigitizer/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------------

+# Extras:

-## Original code (excepting Board_Digitizer.py) is from sovit-123 on GitHub.
+- Original code (excepting Board_Digitizer.py) is from sovit-123 on GitHub.

-## See here for details:https://github.com/sovit-123/fasterrcnn-pytorch-training-pipeline
+- See here for details:https://github.com/sovit-123/fasterrcnn-pytorch-training-pipeline

-## Edits made to inference.py and requirements.txt to attain proper board evaluation.
+- Edits made to inference.py and requirements.txt to attain proper board evaluation.

-## Includes binaries from ImageMagick (https://imagemagick.org)
+- Includes binaries from ImageMagick (https://imagemagick.org)